ankane/torch.rb/README.md

 Deep learning is significantly faster with a GPU.
 If you don’t have an NVIDIA GPU, we recommend using a cloud service.
 [Paperspace](https://www.paperspace.com/) has a great free plan.

 We’ve put together a [Docker image](https://github.com/ankane/ml-stack) to make it easy to get started.
-On Paperspace, create a notebook with a custom container, and for the container name, use:
+On Paperspace, create a notebook with a custom container.
+For the container name, use:

 ```text
 ankane/ml-stack:torch-gpu